 Your customer touchpoint map is a living document and will need ongoing updates as you introduce new marketing initiatives and purchasing paths.
 Continue to refine your touchpoints for the best CX.

 Knowing your touchpoints is only half the battle.
 To improve customer satisfaction, you need to make sure each touchpoint leads to a good customer experience, and that the journey as a whole delivers on customers’ expectations.

 To see what’s working, you can run customer feedback surveys at each major touchpoint or set up customer experience management software.
-But make sure not lose sight of the big picture, so always look at your entire customer journey.
+But make sure not to lose sight of the big picture, and always look at your entire customer journey.

 Use surveys to evaluate customer experiences at different touchpoints through their journey.
 The quantifiable data will provide you with areas you have not yet touched on in your marketing efforts.
 Some of the smaller touchpoints that you haven’t addressed could become integral in providing superior customer service.

 Not every touchpoint you address in your marketing campaigns will have equal value.
 Analyze your data for each touchpoint to identify the best-performing areas for marketing.

 Analyze the feedback from your customers’ experiences with your brand from beginning to end.
 Set priorities, address gaps in your customer journey, and fix problems at the root of issues you’ve discovered.
 This will serve to improve customer satisfaction, experience, and build your brand’s reputation as a customer-first company.